-I found the Medicine application process quite stressful, to be honest.
-I got my UCAT score before I applied and although it wasn’t awful, it limited which universities I could look at.
-I later got a great BMAT score but ended up only choosing one BMAT university rather than gambling before I sat the test.
+There are a lot of different stages to the Medicine application process, and I found it quite stressful.
+I got my UCAT score before I applied, and although it wasn’t awful, it limited which universities I could choose.
+I later got a great BMAT score, but I had only chosen one BMAT university rather than gambling before I sat the test and knew my score.

-If I were to do the same again, I wouldn’t change my application.
-No one should be put off from applying to their dream Medical School out of worry of not getting in.
-It can be disheartening and stressful, so it’s important to plan other options, too.
+I think that if I were to do the same again, I wouldn’t change my application.
+No one should be put off from applying to their dream Medical School for fear of not getting in.
+However, it’s important to make sure you plan other options too.

-Although I didn’t get an offer for Medicine, I was lucky enough to get an offer for biomedical science at St George’s University in London!
-This gave me the opportunity to think about other ways that I could still fulfil my desire to have a career in the medical field, like doing research or even applying for Graduate Medicine later on down the line.
+Although I didn’t receive any offers for Medicine, I was lucky enough to get an offer for Biomedical Science at St George’s University in London!
+This prompted me to think about other ways I could still pursue my desire to have a career in the medical field.

-Biomedical science opens a range of doors I hadn’t even considered when I initially applied, some of which I think I would maybe even enjoy more.
+Biomedical Science opens a range of doors that I hadn’t even considered when I initially applied for Medicine, some of which I might even end up enjoying more!

-I still want to work towards becoming a Doctor, even if it takes a slightly different route from what I originally planned.
+At the moment, I’m thinking about applying for Graduate Entry Medicine at the end of my degree.
+I still want to work towards becoming a Doctor, even if it involves taking a slightly different route from what I had originally planned.

-However, I’m also keeping an open mind about alternative careers if I decided later that Medicine wasn’t what I wanted to do.
-This would likely involve further study in the biomedical field or even looking at what areas of research I could go into.
+However, I’m also keeping an open mind about alternative careers, if I end up deciding later into my degree that Medicine isn’t what I truly want to do.

-My tips for anyone applying to Medicine are:
+My top tips for Medicine applicants would be: